 The State of Chhattisgarh witnessed at least six incidents of targeted violence against Christians in April 2020 despite the national lockdown being in place.

-In most incidents, Christians were summoned to village meetings when they refused to participate in religious rituals that violate their conscience.
+In most incidents, the Christians were summoned to a village meeting when they refused to participate in religious rituals that violated their conscience.
 They were called on the pretext of working out a compromise but were instead threatened to either comply with the diktats of the village council or face consequences.
 When the Christians refused to go against their own beliefs, they were physically attacked by mobs consisting of more than 50 persons.
+In several incidents, the women were also assaulted.

 Not only did the offenders commit offences punishable under Sections 295A (Deliberately and maliciously outraging the religious beliefs of a class), 298 (Wounding the religious feelings of persons), 325 (Voluntarily causing grievous hurt), 354 (Outraging the modesty of a woman), 386 (Extortion by putting a person in fear of death or grievous hurt) and 506 (Criminal Intimidation) of the Indian Penal Code, but also posed a threat to the community at large by violating the lockdown regulations in place to curb the spread of COVID-19.
 The police have been very reluctant and slow to register FIRs in these cases involving cognizable offences despite being duty-bound to do so under Section 154 of the Code of Criminal Procedure.